Davide-sd/sympy-plot-backends/doc/source/overview.rst

 3D plot with K3D-Jupyter and polar discretization.
-Two identical expressions are going to be plotted, one will display the mesh with a solid color, the other will display the wireframe.
+Two identical expressions are going to be plotted, one will display the mesh with a solid color, the other will display the connectivity of the mesh (wireframe).
 Customization on the colors, surface/wireframe can easily be done after the plot is created:

 .. code-block:: python